w3c/transitions/.github/ISSUE_TEMPLATE/rec-new.md

 # Link to internal transition

-(typically an archived email in w3t-comm)
+(typically to the actual transition request archived in w3t-comm)

 # Link to previous transition